 In our market, sellers are not obligated to make any fixes since all homes convey in as-is condition.
 However, sellers will often make repairs, especially safety concerns or electrical and plumbing deficiencies.
 Items that are cosmetic or are considered “upgrades” are typically not negotiated as part of the inspection.

 HOW DOES THE CONTINGENCY WORK FOR HOME INSPECTIONS?

 If a home inspection contingency is part of the contract, one of the things the buyer will specify in their offer is how long they would like the contingency to be.
-Typically, we see seven days (or five business days), but it can vary from one day to two weeks depending on the situation.
-As with any other terms of the buyer’s offer, the seller can accept that timeframe, or counter with something shorter.
-In the seller’s eyes, the shorter the better so they know if the buyer will move forward.
+Typically, we see seven days (or five business days), but it can vary from one day to two weeks, depending on the situation.
+As with any other terms of the buyer’s offer, the seller can accept that timeframe or counter with something shorter.
+In the seller’s eyes, the shorter, the better, so they know if the buyer will move forward.

-For this example, let’s assume the buyer wanted a seven day home inspection contingency timeline and the seller agreed.
-So, within seven calendar days of the buyer and seller coming to agreement on all terms of the contract (which we call ratifying the contract), the buyer should plan to conduct any inspections they would like.
+For this example, let’s assume the buyer wanted a seven-day home inspection contingency timeline and the seller agreed.
+So, within seven calendar days of the buyer and seller coming to an agreement on all terms of the contract (which we call ratifying the contract), the buyer should plan to conduct any inspections they would like.
 Before the deadline, they will need to decide to move forward or void the contract, taking one of the below actions or inactions:

 IF THE BUYER FAILS TO TAKE ACTION BEFORE THE HOME INSPECTION EXPIRES

-If the purchaser fails to either void the contract or submit their list of requests with the home inspection report by the deadline, the home inspection contingency expires and the contract moves forward.
-The seller is now under no obligation to fix anything and the buyer is required to move forward.
+If the purchaser fails to either void the contract or submit their list of requests with the home inspection report by the deadline, the home inspection contingency expires, and the contract moves forward.
+The seller is now under no obligation to fix anything, and the buyer is required to move forward.
 This doesn’t happen often, but we see it on occasion.